krogersst/krogersst.github.io/_drafts/2018-11-10-kentucky-authors-cook.md

 leftimagefive: null
 leftsourcefive: 'https://'
 lastimagemargin: null
+title: 'From the Head of Lettice: Kentucky Authors Cook'
+excerpt: >-
+  Historic Kentucky Cookbooks takes a more modern turn as we take a look at the recipes of the region through the eyes of local authors, in Kentucky Authors Cook, by Barbara Popyach.
 ---
 *This blog post was originally published on the [Kenton County Public Library blog](http://kentonlibrary.org) as a part of the Local History and Genealogy Department local cook book series.*

+*Kentucky Authors Cook*, by Barbara Popyach, asks Kentucky authors to submit their favorite recipes.
+While this isn't as historical as the other recipes in this series, it engages with another part of the Local History and Genealogy Department's collection, our local author collection.
+Each recipe I've chosen is from an author we have in our collection.
+In fact, the first recipe is one a character cooks up!

 ## Juanita's Pinto Beans